 Mercado Del Rio is located directly south of the large Bancolombia Headquarters building, which is located next to the Industriales metro station on Line A.

 In my experience, it’s only about a seven-minute walk from the Industriales metro station.
-Mercado Del Rio has parking available but not enough parking spaces.
+This food market has parking available but not enough parking spaces.
 I wouldn’t recommend parking, as they can run out of spaces on busy days.
 And parking is fairly expensive for Medellín at 10,000 pesos.
 So take the metro or a taxi.

 Furthermore, any taxi driver in the city will know where the Bancolombia building is, as this is a major landmark in the city.
 So, you could simply tell a taxi driver “edificio Bancolombia”.